hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/00-intro.md

 If you're using pip, see [PyTorch's documentation](https://pytorch.org/get-started/locally/) for instructions.
 The name `pytorch-cpu` is only for conda.

+The packages labeled "used in very few sections (optional)" are only used in the sections _after_ the main project, which is a tour of neural networks beyond supervised regression and classification.
+You only need to install these if you're working on those sections.
+The `torch_geometric` package is pip-only.
+You can get it in conda with the `pyg` package, but only in the `pyg` channel.

 The exercises are all small enough that you won't need a GPU, but if you want to use PyTorch with your GPU, you'll have to install the GPU drivers (only) outside of conda and then `conda install 'cuda-version>=12' pytorch pytorch-cuda`.
 If you're using pip, note that you have to install CUDA outside of pip.

 To get all of these pages in Jupyter notebook form, download the repository: